Sonar-Demos/cpp-demo/README.md

 * Select the forked repository.
 * Click "Set Up"

-## 👷 CI-based analysis on SonarCloud with coverage display
+## 👷 CI-based analysis on SonarCloud with a coverage display

-This step assumes you have added the project to SonarCloud and ran automatic analysis (see previous step).
+This step assumes you have added the project to SonarCloud and executed automatic analysis (see previous step).

+For examples of CI-based analysis on other platforms, see https://github.com/sonarsource-cfamily-examples

 * Click ⚙ "Administration" on the bottom-left and select "Analysis Method"
 * Disable the "Automatic Analysis" switch.